ktaylor63/southeast/site/content/news/fox-friends-story-about-steps-to-protect-endangered-dusky-gopher-frog-misses-the-mark.md

 We have been talking with Mr. Poitevent.
 We want to work with him and look forward to working through his concerns together.
 We have designated this site as critical habitat because the frog historically occurred there and it is essential to the frog’s future conservation.
 Again, the Service is currently working with other private landowners in Mississippi to protect habitat that can sustain these frogs, and we hope to do that in Louisiana as well, with willing landowners.

 **Edward Poitevent: “Also, here there is no habitat.
-The trees and other elements they (the frogs) require have long disappeared.…” **
+The trees and other elements they (the frogs) require have long disappeared...”**

 This is the last and best remaining habitat for this frog in Louisiana.
 The kind of trees present is less important than the habitat they cover.
 The areas in this designation include the kinds of habitat (temporary ponds) needed to recover the gopher frog.
 If we cannot protect places like this, the gopher frog’s recovery is much less certain.

-**Edward Poitevent: “It would be a constant problem for us because if the frog is ever there we would have to burn the land annually.…” **
+**Edward Poitevent: “It would be a constant problem for us because if the frog is ever there we would have to burn the land annually...”**

 We cannot require a landowner take any steps to restore his or her land in any way whether burning, planting native vegetation, or anything else.
 Nor can we ever reintroduce the frogs without a landowner’s permission.

 **Edward Poitevent: “It’s against the Endangered Species Act anyway.
-The law requires actual occupation before land can be designated as (critical) habitat.” **
+The law requires actual occupation before land can be designated as (critical) habitat.”**

 This is incorrect.
 The Endangered Species Act requires critical habitat to be designated if it is essential for the conservation of the species, whether occupied or unoccupied.

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs